langflow-ai/langflow/docs/docs/Agents/agent-tool-calling-agent-component.md

 An agent can use custom components as tools.

-1. To add a custom component to the problem solving agent flow, click **New Custom Component**.
+1. To add a custom component to the problem-solving agent flow, click **New Custom Component**.

 2. Add custom Python code to the custom component.
 Here's an example text analyzer for sentiment analysis.